 At this point someone got the bright idea that as long as they are producing utility-grade (or better) AC power, why not feed any excess power back into the grid once the batteries are full.
 Initially the utilities were not very happy about the idea, and raised many safety concerns.
 Once these were answered, legislation was passed requiring utilities to accept power onto their grid from “customer-generators.”
 The response by many utilities was to offer to credit the customer-generator for their avoided cost, which was often a fraction of what they charged.
 This is still the case in several states, but here in Washington, the legislators passed a “Net-Metering” law, which requires that the utility credit the customer-generator the same price per kilowatt-hour as they charge.
 Net-metering refers to the practice of billing the customer for the net amount of kilowatt hours used (gross kWh consumed minus the kWh fed into the grid.)

-Today, there are financial incentives available from several levels of government along with net-metering to encourage people to incorporate PV into their homes.
-The benefits of distributed generation are many for the individual and for society as a whole.
+Today, there are financial incentives available at the state level and federal level, along with net-metering, to encourage people to install solar on their homes.
+The benefits of distributed power-generation are not only great for the individual, but for all of society as a whole.
 As more people awaken to the possibility, and adopt this technology, the economies of scale will continue to improve.

-One industry group estimates is that as PV production doubles, the price will decrease by 20%.
+One industry group estimated that as PV production doubles, the price will decrease by 20%.
 The graph below shows the cost per watt for PV panels from the 50’s to the 90’s.
 In contrast to NASA’s early purchases, you can now purchase panels for under $4 per watt.

-PV technology may also play an important part in Washington’s economy in the next 10 years, as several industry leaders are based or have facilities within our state.
-A recent Governor’s report indicated the employment opportunities were substantial as the renewable energy industry continues to grow.
+PV technology may also play an important part in Washington’s economy in the next 10 years, as several industry leaders are based or have facilities in our state.
+A recent Governor’s report indicates that employment opportunities are substantial as the renewable energy industry continues to grow.